-Menopause occurs when a woman stops ovulating, her ovaries no longer produce oestrogen (one of the female sex hormones) and her monthly period (menstruation) ceases.
+Menopause occurs when a woman stops ovulating, her ovaries no longer produce estrogen (one of the female sex hormones), and her monthly period (menstruation) ceases.
 It is a natural event that marks the end of the reproductive years, just as the first menstrual period during puberty marks the start.

-Many women, although not all, experience uncomfortable symptoms during and after menopause, including hot flushes, night sweats and vaginal dryness.
-These symptoms and physical changes can be managed in various ways, including lifestyle changes like healthier eating and increased exercise, and by hormone replacement therapy (HRT).
+Many women, although not all, experience uncomfortable symptoms during and after menopause, including hot flushes, night sweats, and vaginal dryness.
+These symptoms and physical changes can be managed in various ways, including lifestyle changes like healthier eating and increased exercise, and hormone replacement therapy (HRT).

 Hormone replacement therapy (HRT)